 As Mother Teresa said, “If you cannot feed a hundred people, then feed just one.”

 Weekly Challenge: I understand most of us can’t afford to feed a hundred people, but we can pitch in and help one homeless person.
-This weekly challenge is to donate time or monetary resources, preferably both ♥, to local Christian nonprofit organizations like Blameless and Forever Free Ministries and Hope for Homeless.
+This weekly challenge is to donate time or monetary resources, preferably both ♥, to local Christian nonprofit organizations like Blameless and Forever Free Ministries.
 Blankets and socks are golden treasures right now.